Sanderson Farms Championship: History

-Known as the Magnolia Classic from 1968 through 1985 with notable winners including Roger Maltbie, Craig Stadler, and Payne Stewart, the tournament was renamed the Deposit Guaranty Golf Classic in 1986.
-From 1999 to 2006, it was known as the Southern Farm Bureau Classic, from 2007 to 2011 as the Viking Classic, and in 2012 as the True South Classic.
+The tournament was founded as the Magnolia Classic in 1968 and retained that title through 1985, with notable winners including Roger Maltbie, Craig Stadler, and Payne Stewart.
+Since 1986, the tournament has had several different names under title sponsorship agreements with Deposit Guaranty (1986–1998), Farm Bureau (1999–2006), Viking (2007–2011) and Sanderson Farms (since 2013); in 2012, it was without a title sponsor and named the True South Classic.

 In the past, this tournament was generally played opposite of a major or limited field tournament (officially termed an "alternate event" by the PGA Tour).
 It later became part of the Fall Series, a group of events held after The Tour Championship, before returning to its former status as an alternate event in 2011.
 In either case, the leading players in men's professional golf rarely participate.
 Until 1994, it was played opposite the Masters Tournament and then opposite The Open Championship in the mid-1990s.
 More recently, it played opposite various World Golf Championships and The Tour Championship.
 From 2007 to 2010, it generally played opposite the major team events involving PGA Tour players, namely the Ryder Cup and Presidents Cup.
 In 2011, it returned to the PGA Tour regular season opposite the British Open in July.

 It has been an official money event on the PGA Tour since 1994.
 Prior to that, it was a satellite event with the money counting but the wins counting as unofficial, except from 1983 to 1985, when it was instead part of the developmental Tournament Players Series.